bruno-lang/alma/README.md

 be modelled using combinations of other instructions.

 **Obs!!** Different parsers might support different sets of named patterns so they should be used with caution.
-For the same reason RegExes should not be included as different platforms have different support and interpretation of regular expressions what would undermine the interoperability of the parser/grammars.
+For the same reason Regexes should not be included as different platforms have different support and interpretation of regular expressions what would undermine the interoperability of the parser/grammars.